-Author(s): Helen T. Davis, Ashley M. Long, Jeremy A. Baumgardt, Tyler A. Campbell, Michael L. Morrison
+Author(s): Helen T. Davis, Ashley M. Long, Jeremy A. Baumgardt, Tyler A. Campbell, and Michael L. Morrison

 Published: February 2019